 The 2024 signature ISS Global Recruitment Fair is being held in New York this year!
 Feb 8-11.
 Sign up!

-In this Episode of the ITP, Sharon Dent, our guest with a rich background as an "army brat," shares her journey from being a journalist in Kansas to becoming an international teacher.
+S3, E74 - In this episode of the ITP, Sharon Dent, our guest with a rich background as an "army brat," shares her journey from being a journalist in Kansas to becoming an international teacher.
 Her global teaching career, influenced by a lifelong exposure to travel, includes stints in Turkey, China, Laos, India, Chile, and Thailand.
 Sharon discusses balancing her professional life with personal pursuits, such as a year-long break working with horses and her husband's interest in lutherie.
 She also talks about creating "The Guide Hog," a blog that reflects her passion for immersive cultural experiences and learning from local guides during her travels.

-Happy Holidays.
+S3, E73 - Happy Holidays.
 Merry Christmas (if you celebrate it) and welcome to our ITP Host Only special episode.
 In this episode you will hear us share about no less than a dozen different countries while we have a discussion about spending the holidays overseas.
 Sometimes we work.
 Many times we travel.

 Halfway through the episode, Matt the Family Guy (who jointly founded and created this podcast in March 2021) joins us after a year and a half hiatus.
 What has he been doing?
 Has he just been in the basement hiding?
 Listen and find out.